debexpo/debexpo/docs/config_file.rst

 All configuration files must include the ``common.py`` that define base settings for all environment.

-The following example demonstrate how to create a configuration file for a new environment::
+The following example demonstrates how to create a configuration file for a new environment::

    cd debexpo/settings